getsolus/help-center-docs/software/samba/en.md

 sudo systemctl enable --now smb
 ```

-In order for the `nautilus-share`/`caja-share` plugins to be loaded, the user will need to log out of the current desktop session and log back in to a new desktop session, at which point the selected plugin will be ready for use.
+In order for the `nautilus-share`/`caja-share` plugins to be loaded, the user will need to log out of the current desktop session and log back in to a new desktop session, at which point the plugin in question will be ready for use.

 Simply right-clicking a folder will now show an option to share it.